aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

   }
 }'
 ```
-Eventbridge will generate a new schema version, which could take several minutes to complete.
+EventBridge will generate a new schema version, which could take several minutes to complete.
 Request validation will not be set until after the schema version is created.
 You can run the same AWS CLI command from the first test to view schema versions.
 You should see a second schema version created.
 With the rule now enabled to trigger on schema version creation, the Lambda function will download, process and apply the schema to the API Gateway model.

 Run the following command again and wait until a second schema version exists.
 ```